Deutsch: Schrumpfung / Español: encogimiento / Português: encolhimento / Français: rétrécissement / Italiano: restringimento

 In addition to being a practical concern, shrinkage can influence the perception of product quality.
 Excessive or unexpected shrinkage can lead to dissatisfaction, while controlled shrinkage may enhance the texture and look of certain fabrics, like denim.

-Special Aspects of Shrinkage in Fashion
+Special aspects of Shrinkage in Fashion

-• Material Sensitivity: Natural fibres like cotton and wool are more prone to shrinkage than synthetics like polyester or nylon.
+• Material Sensitivity: Natural fibres like cotton and wool are more prone to shrinkage than synthetics like Polyester or Nylon.

 • Pre-shrinking Processes: Techniques like sanforisation ensure garments maintain their size after washing.

-• Impact on Fit and Design: Shrinkage can alter the intended fit of a garment, affecting customer satisfaction and brand reputation.
+• Impact on Fit and Design: Shrinkage can alter the intended fit of a garment, affecting customer satisfaction and Brand reputation.

 Application Areas